faitmamhussain/itsthevibe/htdocs/wp-content/plugins/ad-inserter/readme.txt

 == Upgrade Notice ==

+= 1.6.4 =
+Fixed bug: For shortcodes in posts the url was not checked;
+Optimizations for device detection

 = 1.6.3 =
 Removed deprecated code (fixes PHP Fatal error Call to a member function get_display_type);